The real story behind building businesses in India. No filters, no corporate spin.

 In Europe, you can rely on institutions.
 Contracts are enforced.
 Regulations are clear.
 Processes are documented.
 In India, all of this exists — but it runs on relationships.
 Your CA is more important than your lawyer.
 Your local partner's connections matter more than your product quality.
 Not because the system is broken, but because the system is human.

 But here's the thing: every single bureaucratic challenge has a well-worn path through it.
 The trick is finding someone who's walked that path before.
+(If you're facing this right now, our India market entry guide lays out the full process.)

 And because after seven years, I've built something I'm proud of — and I'm just getting started.